Araiba-Suhail/Heart_Disease_Prediction_Model.py/README.md

 This project implements a machine learning model to predict the risk of heart disease based on clinical and demographic patient data.
 Using the UCI Heart Disease dataset, we build a logistic regression classifier to identify patients at risk, supporting early medical intervention.

 Objective
-Build a binary classification model to predict whether a person is at risk of heart disease based on health metrics, with comprehensive evaluation using accuracy, ROC curve, and confusion matrix.
+Build a binary classification model to predict whether a person is at risk of heart disease based on health metrics, with comprehensive evaluation using accuracy, and confusion matrix.

 Dataset
 Source: UCI Heart Disease Dataset (Cleveland)